Airport Boulevard (Mobile, Alabama): Businesses

-Airport Boulevard is ringed with service roads, primarily east of Azalea Road, which remain a prominent feature of the thoroughfare until it reaches Sage Avenue.
+Airport Boulevard has parallel service roads, primarily east of Azalea Road, which remain a prominent feature of the thoroughfare until it reaches Sage Avenue.

-Mobile's major malls are located on Airport and the area around Airport and 65 was the premier shopping region until the development of the Schillinger Road area and the shopping centers in Baldwin County.
-In the last decade, the malls have seen many major stores leave.
-Airport is also home to Providence Catholic Hospital, which moved to its Airport location from a Midtown location in 1986.
+Many of Mobile's leading shopping centers, including Shoppes at Bel Air, Mobile Festival Centre, PineBrook Shopping Center, and Springdale Plaza are located on Airport Boulevard, and the area around Airport Boulevard and Interstate 65 was the dominant suburban retail shopping district until the eventual development of the Schillinger Road area and the various shopping complexes in Baldwin County.
+The area surrounding the Airport Boulevard/I-65 interchange is also home to substantial restaurant and hospitality development.
+In the last decade, the two regional centers, Bel Air and Springdale, have experienced levels of retail vacancies.
+Airport Boulevard is also home to the large medical facility USA Providence Hospital, which moved to its Airport Boulevard location from a Springhill Avenue location in Midtown in 1986.

 Airport Boulevard has one educational facility, located outside of the Mobile city limits.
 That facility is Baker High School.
 Airport is also close to Corpus Christi Catholic School, which is located on McKenna Drive, which is a spur of Hillcrest roughly a half mile north of Airport and which can also be reached by Hillview Road, which is a spur of Airport.